 Ward Bond and Robert Ryan

 From his earliest pictures such as The Big Trail through The Long Voyage Home to It's a Wonderful Life and TVs Wagon Train, in close to 300 bits and film roles, Ward Bond fit a variety of roles as if that were the one he was born to play.
-It was never going to happen, but if the Academy had ever deemed to recognize one of his performance, I think that of Walter Brent would be the one.
+It was never going to happen, but if the Academy had ever deemed to recognize one of his performances, I think that of Walter Brent would be that one.
 The bereaved parent travels his own heartbreaking journey that mirrors and amplifies that of Detective Wilson.

 Walter Brent and Jim Wilson